 How a digital HR department solves your problems

-The employees of the human resources department are so occupied with their administrative work, inefficient processes, and the constantly changing legal framework – such as the European General Data Protection Regulation (EU-GDPR), which goes into effect on May 26 – that they have no time left to dedicate to strategic topics such as gaining new employees or the productive use of employees from different generations.
+The employees of the human resources department are so occupied with their administrative work, inefficient processes, and the constantly changing legal framework – such as the European General Data Protection Regulation (EU-GDPR), that they have no time left to dedicate to strategic topics such as gaining new employees or the productive use of employees from different generations.
 That is why digitization, setting up an electronic personnel file for example or automation of operational processes, is a prerequisite for dealing with sustainable strategies.

 Looking at the future, we see that the most important problem is a lack of skilled employees.
 Employees have long since become one of the key resources when it comes to competitive advantages.
 Under the heading of employer branding, the human resource department wants to see to it that their company is perceived as an attractive employer in order to win over the best talent for themselves.

-It is obvious that paper personnel files and analog, decentralized processes can reduce the efficiency of an HR Department.
-Analog, time-consuming processes quickly become a problem, especially when companies grow.
+It is obvious that paper personnel files and analogue, decentralized processes can reduce the efficiency of an HR Department.
+Analogue, time-consuming processes quickly become a problem, especially when companies grow.

 With digitized processes, you have the option of viewing and processing all data from anywhere centrally in one storage location.
 Recruiting tools structure the talent search, and all processes, from onboarding to automatic creation of letters of reference, can be regulated quickly and easily.
 All data can be found at any time, while compliance guidelines are maintained.
 You save time and money in the company.
 In addition, you get satisfied employees, whose routine concerns – whether it’s the approval of a vacation, the creation of references, or a travel expense report – can be processed quickly.
 Last but not least, you are left with enough time to tackle strategic tasks.